Bridging the gaps between physical health,mental health, and health behavior

 - IHC certification courses

-- a workshop and guidance from the Director of Career Services and Alumni Affairs
+- workshops and guidance from the Director of Career Services and Alumni Affairs

 Why is integrated healthcare relevant?